How YouTube evaluates Educational, Documentary, Scientific & Artistic (EDSA) content

 • Video description

-Note: We don’t make EDSA exceptions for context that may be in comments, tags, channel descriptions, pinned comments, or other surfaces.
+Note: We may not make EDSA exceptions for context that may be in comments, tags, channel descriptions, pinned comments, or other surfaces.
 That content isn’t always visible to viewers.

 Important: For content that risks the most harm, we require context in the VIDEO or AUDIO.
 The video and audio are the parts of the content where viewers will most likely get the context, including when the content is embedded on other websites or apps.
 Content where we require context in the audio or video to give an EDSA exception includes content related to hate speech, violent criminal organizations, child safety, suicide and self-harm, and graphic violence.